aws-samples/customize-llm-automotive-aws/README.md

 ## Prerequistes

-The notebooks are currently using the latest [Hugging Face](https://github.com/aws/deep-learning-containers/blob/master/available_images.md) Training Container available for the region `us-east-1`.
+- The notebooks are currently using the latest [Hugging Face](https://github.com/aws/deep-learning-containers/blob/master/available_images.md) Training Container available for the region `us-east-1`.
 If you are running the notebooks in a different region, make sure to update the _ImageUri_ in the file [config.yaml](./config.yaml).
+- During training and deployment via SageMaker, the code will be serialized.
+The code is developed with `python==3.11`.
+If you change to another python version, please make sure that the python version of the development environment matches the version of the container image.
+This can be done via adjusting the _ImageUri_ in the file [config.yaml](./config.yaml) or also directly in the notebook (see: [02_llama-3.1-8b-deployment-sagemaker.ipynb](./02_llama-3.1-8b-deployment-sagemaker.ipynb) )

 ## Dataset